Boswell man acquitted of charges linked to fatal overdose

 Police charged St. Clair with felony counts of drug delivery involving death, criminal use of a communication facility and drug possession.

-Before the case was handed to the nine-man/three-woman jury, President Judge D. Gregory Geary granted defense attorney Jaclyn M. Shaw's motion for acquittal.
+Before the case was handed to the jury of nine men and three women, President Judge D. Gregory Geary granted defense attorney Jaclyn M. Shaw's motion for acquittal.

 Assistant District Attorney Aaron Ling prosecuted the case.